ucsc-cgp/sync-agile-boards/README.md

 ## Configuration

-Use token-based authorization to access both, the ZenHub and the Jira, APIs.
+Use token-based authorization to access the ZenHub, GitHub, and Jira APIs.
 Go to
 * https://app.zenhub.com/dashboard/tokens to get the ZenHub token
+* https://github.com/settings/tokens to get the GitHub token
 * https://id.atlassian.com/manage/api-tokens to get the Jira token

-The default location the code searches for the ZenHub token is `~/.zenhub_config` and or the Jira token it is `~/.jira_config`.
+The default location the code searches for the tokens are `~/.zenhub_config`, `~/.github_config`, and `~/.jira_config`, respectively.
+Note that the Jira config file must contain both username and token in the format `you@gmail.com:your-token`.
+For ZenHub and GitHub only the token is necessary.

 ## Return information from ZenHub